About this course

 - Mechanical Engineering / Acoustical Engineering

-- Study mechanical engineering and the positive and negative factors of acoustical engineering, from reducing aircraft noise to optimising sound for music venues.
+- On our Meng Mechanical Engineering and Acoustical Engineering master’s degree study subjects from reducing aircraft noise to optimising sound for music venues.

 - Mechanical Engineering / Aerospace Engineering

-- Southampton has offered aerospace degrees since the 1930s.
-Join our many graduates who have secured successful careers in the space industry or defence sector.
+- We have offered aerospace engineering degrees since the 1930s.
+Join many graduates who have secured successful careers in the space industry or defence sector.

 - Mechanical Engineering / Automotive Engineering

-- Prepare for a career as an engineer in the automotive sector.
-Specialise in areas that interest you, from race cars to automotive electronics.
+- Prepare for a career in automotive electronic engineering with this master's.
+Specialise in race cars, propulsion, structural design and automotive electronics.

 - Mechanical Engineering / Engineering Management

 - Gain technical skills, and learn how to manage process, people and finances.
-This degree will prepare you for a career in the engineering sector and beyond.
+This degree will prepare you for a career in mechanical engineering management.

 - Mechanical Engineering / Materials